gsarig/slashadmin/readme.txt

 10. The Old Browser warning message

 == Changelog ==

+= 3.7 =
+* Internet Explorer warning refactoring improvements
+* Loader refactoring and performance improvements
+* EU Cookie popup refactoring and performance improvements
+* Added option to inject scripts on body and footer, along with the already existing option for the header

 = 3.6 =
 * NEW FEATURE: Make WordPress respect the order of the tags you insert in a post